 - Resuscitate according to 'ABC' principles.
 Intubate where there are signs of acute respiratory failure.
 Selective intubation of the right or left main bronchus with a large single-lumen endotracheal tube or, alternatively, the use of a double lumen tube should be considered.
 Maintain oxygenation saturations with high flow oxygen and suction.
 Obtain IV access and give fluids/blood transfusion as appropriate.
 Correct any clotting abnormalities.
 The patient will require admission to intensive care.

 - Localisation of the bleeding site via radiology and early bronchoscopy.
 CXR and even CT scanning may not be helpful (due to the presence of aspirated blood).
-The use of rigid or flexible fibreoptic bronchoscopy remains controversial and tends to depend on local preference and expertise.
+Fibreoptic bronchoscopy is often successful at localising the bleeding site if it is performed while the patient is bleeding.

 - Specific therapies to control bleeding: